The dictionary meaning of the Core is – The most essential part of anything.

-What is core strength important in your body, for lifelong participation in physical activity?
-It is the most crucial muscle group in your body for any kind of physical activity.
+What is core strength necessary for in your body?
+For lifelong participation in physical activity?
+It is your body’s most important muscle group for any physical activity.
 A strong core muscle group supports your entire body.

-They connect the upper part of your body with lower and help transfer forces from one to other.
+They connect the upper part of your body with the lower and help transfer forces from one to another.
 These are very crucial to any movement in your body.
-All physical activity depends on strong and stable core muscles, be it swinging or picking, stretching or bending.
-You do need a strong core muscle group for all.
+All physical activity depends on solid and stable core muscles, whether swinging or picking, stretching or bending.
+So, you do need a strong core muscle group for all.

-One of the best things you can do is, strengthen your core muscles as far as the fitness of your body is concerned.
-There are tons of ways to work on building a strong core.
-Strong core muscles include your abs, obliques, and lower back muscles as well.
+One of the best things you can do is strengthen your midriff as far as the fitness of your body is concerned.
+There are tons of ways to work on building a solid midriff.
+Strong core muscles include your abs, obliques, and lower back muscles.

-To strengthen all these, there are various forms of core exercises.
-However, the best core exercises are those that work on more than one part of your abdominal muscles.
+There are various forms of exercises to strengthen all these.
+However, the best exercises work on more than one part of your abdominal muscles.

 Benefits of Strengthening the Core

-Normal Day to day activities are done easily and without any extra pressure on any muscle group.
-Your strong core muscles play a very important role in running also.
-All the bending, twisting associated with housework will be possible only with a strong core.
+Normal Day-to-day activities are done quickly and without extra pressure on any muscle group.
+Your strong core muscles play a vital role in running also.
+All the bending and twisting associated with housework will be possible only with a strong midriff.

 Strong Lower Back

-Makes it easier to pick up, stretch or twist without any injury.
-You are able to even sit, get-up and walk faster with a stronger lower back.
+It makes it easier to pick up, stretch, or twist without any injury.
+You can even sit, get up, and walk faster with a more muscular lower back.

-Sports activities can be performed with ease.
-Your standing, walking, running every physical activity is dependent on your core.
-Your endurance, stamina and speed all increase with its strength.
-Runners who concentrate on a strong core end up increasing their running speed.
+You can perform sports activities with ease.
+Your standing, walking, running, and every physical activity depends on your Core.
+Your endurance, stamina, and speed all increase with your strength.
+Runners who concentrate on a solid core end up increasing their running speed.

-Importance of your core strength in improving the posture cannot be undermined.
-Your whole personality depends on your posture which in turn is dependent on your core muscles.
+You can not undermine the importance of your core strength in improving your posture.
+Your whole personality depends on your posture, which depends on your core muscles.

-If the core isn’t strong you will not be able to stand for long and keep shifting your pressure from one leg to other while standing.
-Similarly, while sitting too you will keep changing your sitting position.
-Not only that this will put pressure on other muscle groups leading to injuries, wrong sitting or standing posture and resulting in tiredness and fatigue.
+If the Core isn’t strong, you cannot stand for long and keep shifting your pressure from one leg to another while standing.
+Similarly, while sitting, you will keep changing your sitting position.
+This will also put pressure on different muscle groups, leading to injuries, wrong sitting or standing posture, and tiredness and fatigue.

-Your body stability is on your core muscles which in turn saves you from falls and hits while walking and running especially when growing old.
-It keeps the body stable and balanced and gives you a better posture and a stronger backbone.
-It really is the centre of all your movement.
+Your body’s stability is in your core muscles, which saves you from falls and hits while walking and running, especially when growing old.
+It keeps the body stable and balanced, giving you a better posture and a more robust backbone.
+It is the center of all your movement.

-A Strong core results in better control over other muscle groups and better balance with in the body on all muscles leading to better fitness.
-A weak core can injure the spine and lead to injuries in shoulders, hips or knees.
-Weak core muscles can lead to injuries, more fatigue, less endurance, immobility, lower back pain and poor posture.
+A strong core results in better control over other muscle groups and better balance in the body on all muscles, leading to better fitness.
+Also, a weak heart can injure the spine and lead to shoulder, hips, or knee injuries.
+In addition, weak core muscles can lead to injuries, fatigue, less endurance, immobility, lower back pain, and poor posture.

 What are the best home core exercises?

-Even when you do core exercises that recruit more of one muscle than the others you’ll notice that you still have to engage your entire midsection to do them right, which is proof that these muscles are never working completely alone.
+Even when you do core exercises that recruit more of one muscle than the others, you’ll notice that you still have to engage your entire midsection to do them right, proving that these muscles are never working completely alone.

 Anything that’s balance-related is working on core stabilization.
-Moves that isolate one side at a time, throwing off your centre of gravity, work your core because you need to brace your midsection to avoid toppling over.
+Moves that isolate one side at a time, throwing off your center of gravity, work your Core because you need to brace your midsection to avoid toppling over.
 Core stabilization requires strength.

-Other types of unexpected movements that engage your core include: jumping because your body has to brace itself against the impact when you land, anything that's done in a plank position, and compound exercises like squats that engage multiple muscle groups at once.
+Other unexpected movements that engage your Core include jumping because your body has to brace itself against the impact when you land, anything done in a plank position, and compound exercises like squats that engage multiple muscle groups simultaneously.

-As you get older, your core strength becomes even more critical to stopping pain and maintaining your performance, not just in sports and activities that you love, but in every area of your life.
+As you age, your core strength becomes even more critical to stopping pain and maintaining your performance in sports and activities you love and every area of your life.

 Place your hands under your shoulders, approximately shoulder-width apart.
 Press your body up with the toes and balls of your feet on the mat and support your weight.
-Plank for 15 to 30 seconds initially and increase gradually over a period of time.
+Plank for 15 to 30 seconds initially and increase gradually over some time.

 Lie down on your side with your legs straight.
-Raise yourself up on your right forearm, keeping the body straight – like a diagonal line going from your head to feet.
-Your hips and knees should be elevated off the ground.
+Raise yourself on your right forearm, keeping the body straight – like a diagonal line from your head to your feet.
+It will help if you elevate your hips and knees off the ground.
 Rest your left hand on the mat if you need to stabilize yourself.

-Sit with your legs straight.
-Put your hands on the mat below your shoulders.
-Push your body upwards.
-Ensure your body maintains a straight line
+Sit with your legs straight with your hands on the mat below your shoulders, pushing your body upwards.
+Ensure your body maintains a straight line.

 There are various other extensions of these planks.

-Lie on your back on the mat with hands at your sides.
-Bring the feet up near your butt.
-Press your hips up till your body weight is balanced between hips and upper back.
+Lie on your back on the mat with your hands at your sides.
+Bring your feet up near your butt.
+Press your hips until your body weight is balanced between your hips and upper back.
 Perform bridges in repetitions first and then hold a stationary position.

 Kneel with your hands positioned under your shoulders.
-Slowly raise and lower one hand and the opposite leg, then bringing them back to your starting position.
+Slowly lower one hand and the opposite leg, returning them to your starting position.
 Repeat on the opposite side.

-Lie on your back and bend your knees.
-Keep the feet flat on the floor.
-Place your hands behind your head without interlacing your fingers.
-Pull your abdominals inwards.
-Lift your head, neck and shoulder blades off the floor.
-Hold for a few seconds and then go back down.
+Lie on your back and bend your knees, keeping your feet flat on the floor.
+Place your hands behind your head without interlacing your fingers, and pull your abdominals inwards.
+Lift your head, neck, and shoulder blades off the floor.
+Hold for a few seconds, and then go back down.

 Lie flat and keep your hands behind your head.
-Bring your knees inwards creating a 90-degree angle.
+Bring your knees inwards, creating a 90-degree angle.
 Start pulling your legs towards your chest.
 Now crunch your abs.
-Hold for a few seconds and then go back to the original position.
+Hold for a few seconds, then return to the original position.

 Keep your knees flat and bend them.
-Bring your elbow near the opposite knee the moment you are about to do your first crunch.
-Hold for a few seconds and then go back to your normal position.
-Try to alternate between left and right sides.
+Bring your elbow near the opposite knee when you are about to do your first crunch.
+Hold for a few seconds, then return to your normal position.
+Try to alternate between the left and right sides.

-Lie on the mat and keeping your back against the ground lift one leg and bend it towards the stomach.
-Replace the leg that is parallel to the ground and perform a bicycle-like motion movement.
-One rep is only counted when both your left and right leg has come up to your stomach.
+Lie on the mat and keep your back against the ground.
+Lift one leg and bend it towards the stomach.
+Replace the leg parallel to the floor and perform a bicycle-like motion movement.
+One rep is only counted when both your left and right leg have reached your stomach.